 The letter went on to propose CMIM's MVA Balanced Portfolio to provide the suggested diversification into other, lower risk investments.
-On 17 February 2014 CMIM wrote directly to Mr M to revise the proposed portfolio to the Global Growth Portfolio, enclosing a factsheet showing it was similarly balanced between shares and bonds.

-It was not until 1 May 2014 that CGL requested the transfer of Mr M's Scottish Widows pension policy using forms signed by Mr M that day, and on 30 May CGL received a transfer of £78,006 from Scottish Widows.
-Subsequently on 13 June Mr M signed a letter confirming his instructions to invest in TRG and CMIM were based on the above advice.
-The standard wording in use by CGL at that time read as follows:
+CGL would then have requested the transfer of Mr W's existing pension policy using forms Mr W had signed, and on 29 April CGL received a transfer of £39,051 from Standard Life.
+On 28 May Mr W signed a letter confirming his instructions to invest in TRG and CMIM were based on advice from CMIM.
+His letter included the following: